barbeque/sg1000/README.md

  * USB power connector shield grounded.
  * Several problems with sporadic interrupts and waits fixed by adding pull-ups.

+Known bugs:
+ * /JOY_SEL is not connected to the keyboard edge

 # v0.1
 Initial release.

+Known bugs:
+ * Too many to list.